 Menopause at work: celebrating great success

-During October we are holding 51 menopause at work sessions – a poignant number as 51 is the average age for women to reach menopause.
+We held 51 menopause at work training sessions during October – a poignant number as 51 is the average age for women to reach menopause.

 World Menopause Day this year was the most exciting in its 10 year history.
 Organisations across the globe promoting ways for women to manage menopause and look to their long-term health.
 And it’s working…